 Talk to colleagues on local whatsapp groups, in teaching sessions and in the workplace

 Once a local team has come together, have a meeting so you can work through the 'campaign plan' checklist.
-Your IRO and other BMA regional staff are happy to advise.
+BMA Cymru Wales staff are happy to advise.
+Just email us at juniorspaywales@bma.org.uk

 Define your objectives